mrzysztof/opentelemetry-demo/README.md

 # ....
 ```

 Opentracing was used because cluster have installed 1.3.1 version of nginx ingress controller.
-Starting from 1.4.0 opentelemetry support was added
+Opentelemetry support was added starting from 1.4.0.

 ## Summary